 1. Yeates, David K. (2016).
 Phylogeny of True Flies (Diptera): A 250-Million-Year-Old Success

-, Retrieved September 22 from
+Story in Terrestrial Diversification, Retrieved September 22 from

 http://wwx.inhs.illinois.edu/research/flytree/flyphylogeny/